 Render Plugin

 The Render Plugin is the visual heart of the PDF viewer.
 It’s responsible for taking the PDF data from the core engine and “painting” it onto the screen for the user to see.
-Its primary feature is the fundamental <RenderLayer />
+Its primary feature is the fundamental <RenderLayer /> component.

 Installation